AndriiStepura/uat-cypress-with-cucumber/README.md

 #### If npx cypress open show empty window
 Check Node version, in my case it was below supported, welcome to [Highly recommended preconditions](#highly-recommended-preconditions)

+# Notes and tricks
+You can created account at https://cloud.cypress.io/login to use cypress cloud project.